-- Recognize the importance of the GHS.

-Define health, physical, and environmental - Define health, physical, and environmental hazards of chemicals. - Communicate hazard information, as well as protective measures, on labels and Safety Data Sheets. - Identify the PPE required to work in areas with various concentration levels of hydrogen sulfide.
+- Recognize the importance of the GHS. - Define health, physical, and environmental hazards of chemicals. - Communicate hazard information, as well as protective measures, on labels and Safety Data Sheets. - □ Identify the PPE required to work in areas with various concentration levels of hydrogen sulfide.